revectores/notes/engineering_science/computer_science/database/database_impl/leveldb/leveldb_interface/leveldb_interface.md

 ##### # Synchronous Writes

 By default, each write to leveldb is asynchronous: it returns after pushing the write from the process into the operating system.
 The transfer from operating system memory to the underlying persistent storage happens asynchronously.
-The `sync` flag can be turned on for a particular write to make the write opeartion not return until the data being written has been pushed all the way to persistent storage (implemented based on `fsync()` or `fdatasync()` or `msync(, MS_SYNC)` on POSIX systems):
+The `sync` flag can be turned on for a particular write to make the write opeartion not return until the data being written has been pushed all the way to persistent storage (implemented based on [`fsync()`]() or [`fdatasync()`]() or [`msync(..., MS_SYNC)`]() on POSIX systems):

 ```c++
 leveldb::WriteOptions write_options;